gaphor/gaphor/docs/multidispatching.md

 # Multi-Dispatching

-Multidispatching allows you to define methods and functions which should behave differently based on arguments' types without cluttering `if-elif-else` chains and `isinstance` calls.
+Multidispatching allows Gaphor to define methods and functions which should behave differently based on the argument types without cluttering `if-elif-else` chains and `isinstance` calls.

 All you need is inside `generic.multidispatch` module.
 See examples